My husband and dog at Heathrow terminal before leaving

 Last summer I and my husband decided that he would have taken our dog by plane to Italy, where we were supposed to go on holiday.

 I checked with them the characteristics of allowed crates.
 They emailed me a document, stating that they only accepted crates which shell was made of rigid plastic or fiberglass, and the lateral air scoop covered with metal bars rather than plastic ones.
-I must say that it was not so easy to find a crate complying with the metal bars air ventilation requirement they impose, but in the end I had this sorted.
+It was not so easy to find a crate complying with the metal bars air ventilation requirement, but in the end I had this sorted (this is a compliant crate).

 When the attendant came, he escorted my husband and our dog to a separate control checks area, where he was asked some questions and the dog was taken out from the crate, so that some officers could inspect both the crate and the dog.
-After the controls, the dog was put back in the crate and taken away by the attendant, while my husband got in the gates area.
+After the controls, the dog was put back in the crate and taken away by the attendant, while my husband got to the gates.